Peter Parker (2002 film series character): Spider-Man 3 (2007)

 After May visits Peter encouraging him not to give up on Mary Jane, Venom and Sandman join forces against Spider-Man, kidnapping Mary Jane and dangling her from a skyscraper construction site to get Peter's attention.
 Peter pleads with Harry to help him, but a broken-spirited Harry, whose face was disfigured from the bomb, declines.
 Peter encounters Venom in his regular suit and tries to free Mary Jane but is ambushed by Sandman.
-As Peter is savagely beaten by Sandman, Harry, who had discovered the truth of his father's death, arrives in his New Goblin persona to aid his old friend.
-Peter and Harry form a formidable tandem, defeating Sandman and rescuing Mary Jane, but face difficulty in subduing Venom, who attempts to stab Peter with Harry's glider, but Harry takes the blade for Peter.
+As Peter is savagely beaten by Sandman, Harry, having discovered the truth of his father's death, arrives in his New Goblin persona to aid his old friend.
+Peter and Harry form a formidable tandem, defeating Sandman and rescuing Mary Jane, but face difficulty in subduing Venom, who attempts to impale Peter with Harry's glider, but Harry takes the blade for Peter, much to the latter's horror.
 Remembering the symbiote's weakness to sound, Peter weakens Venom by creating sonic frequencies and pulls Eddie out from the symbiote, preparing to destroy it with a bomb, but Eddie jumps back to the symbiote and is killed with it when the bomb explodes.

-Marko re-emerges behind Peter and explains that Ben's death was an accident rooted in a desperate attempt to save his terminally-ill daughter's life and that it has haunted him since.
-Peter forgives Marko and allows him to escape.
+Marko re-emerges behind Peter and explains that Ben's death was an accident rooted in a desperate attempt to save his terminally-ill daughter's life, and that this accident has haunted him since.
+Recognizing his own mistakes and believing that Marko is being truthful, Peter forgives Marko and allows him to escape.
 He swings down to a mortally-wounded Harry, who is tended to by Mary Jane.
-Peter and Harry forgive each other and reaffirm their friendship before Harry dies from his injuries.
+Peter expresses remorse for hurting Harry but Harry forgives him and they reaffirm their friendship before Harry dies from his injuries.
+Peter and Mary Jane cry over Harry's death.
 Peter and Mary Jane attend Harry's funeral with several others and later begin to repair their relationship.